Helen Taylor (feminist): Later life and death

 Shortly after the 1882 election effort, Taylor relinquished public work, owing to age and failing health, and retired for some nineteen years to her house at Avignon, where she had invariably spent her holidays and where she endeared herself to the people by her generous benefactions.
-The stress of work told on Taylor's appearance as well as on her health.
+The stress of work took a toll on Taylor's health.
 At the end of 1904, Taylor returned to England, and under the care of her niece, Mary Taylor, and settled at Torquay.
 In the same year, at the insistence of Lord Morley of Blackburn, she presented Mill's library to Somerville College, Oxford.

 Taylor died in Torquay on 29 January 1907, and was buried in Torquay Cemetery.